Zach Zwinak

-Zachary Thomas Zwinak is an American college football running back who played for the Penn State Nittany Lions from 2010 to 2014.
+Zachary Thomas Zwinak (born July 29, 1992) is an American college football running back who played for the Penn State Nittany Lions from 2010 to 2014.
 After playing sparingly in his first two seasons, he had a breakout year in 2012.

-Early years
+Early life

 The son of B.J.
 Zwinak and Diane Thomas, Zwinak attended Linganore High School in Frederick, Maryland.
 He was named all-state after rushing for 1,447 yards as a junior.
 As a senior, he rushed for 2,109 yards on 164 carries and scored 25 touchdowns.

 Recruiting

 Zwinak was sought after by numerous FBS schools and was the number two ranked fullback by Rivals and number one ranked fullback by Scout.com.
 It was Penn State defensive line coach Larry Johnson who was the primary recruiter for Zwinak.
 Zwinak's other offers included Boston College, Maryland, Michigan, North Carolina, Ohio State, Pittsburgh, Rutgers, Virginia Tech, West Virginia, and Wisconsin.